 Members of SPEEA have some of the highest job standards in America for professional aerospace workers, including locking in guaranteed wage increases, bonuses, affordable health benefits, retirement security, overtime pay, and a retention process for layoffs which ensure contractors go before SPEEA members.

 Each contract between our members and their employers is unique and the result of the priorities of the individual bargaining units.
-In our largest bargaining unit, we represent over 20,000 Boeing employees and have negotiated a unique joint SPEEA/Boeing initiative:
+See Join our union for details of SPEEA achievements.

 Once employees vote to join a union, the work begins to negotiate a contract with the employer.
-SPEEA and IFPTE can assist employees with bargaining unit surveys to determine what workers want and need in a first contract.
+SPEEA assists employees with bargaining unit surveys to determine what workers want and need in a first contract.

 You, and your co-workers, elect a negotiation team from employees in your bargaining unit.
 Your employer must negotiate with you as unionized workers about wages, benefits and working conditions.

-Once a tentative agreement with management is reached, employees have a chance to review the document and ask questions about its content.
+Once a tentative agreement with management is reached, employees have a chance to review the agreement and ask questions about its content.
 Then a vote is held — no contract can be accepted unless a majority of employees vote to approve.
-While all SPEEA contracts are different, basic similarities exist.
-Review SPEEA's existing contracts

-Unlike some unions, SPEEA and the IFPTE do not have initiation fees.
+Unlike some unions, SPEEA does not have initiation fees.
 In addition, newly-organized members pay no union dues until they negotiate and approve by member vote the bargaining unit's first contract.

 No. In fact, forming a union often improves workplace communication - including communications between workers and their supervisors.
 When employees have an agreed upon contract with management, everyone knows what to expect and there are clear ways to resolve day-to-day problems.
-By joining together as a union, workplace dialogue increases as union members share in decision-making with management.
+Being recognized as a union, workplace dialogue increases as union members share in decision-making with management.
 Often, this results in a new environment of mutual respect.